-The Korean smartphone giant unveiled the Samsung Galaxy Note 9 this morning, to much fanfare and many sighs.
-As always, the Note 9 takes everything Sammy learned from the S9 and S9+ and crammed it into a larger-profile phablet, complete with improved S-pen.
+The Korean smartphone giant unveiled the Samsung Galaxy Note 9 earlier this month, to much fanfare.
+As always, the Note 9 takes everything Sammy learned from the S9 and S9 Plus and crammed it into a larger-profile phablet, complete with improved S-pen.

 If you want the latest and greatest from Samsung, this is the place to be – but it’ll cost you a very pretty penny.

 Samsung added a few interesting features to the Note series this time around, including an enhanced 4,000mAh battery, water-cooling, and a new, smart S-Pen that uses Bluetooth Low Energy (BLE) to add new functionality to the previously “dumb” pen.